 The first step is to clean off the table or counter you will be working on, so the materials you are using will not get soiled.

-Ensure there is enough room for all of your art print packaging supplies, and it is comfortable to work on.
+Ensure there is enough room for your art print packaging supplies and it is comfortable to work on.

-Most art prints are not too large, where you will need an extra-large table to work on.
+Most art prints are not too large, and you will need an extra-large table to work on.

-If you are finding it difficult to find a space that is large enough for the shipping process you might want to consider using a folding table dedicated just for shipping art.
+If you find it difficult to find a large enough space for the shipping process, you might want to consider using a folding table dedicated just for shipping art.